Unoloukik

 Unoloukik (ঊনলৌকিক) is a Bangladeshi anthology streaming television series written by Shibabrata Barman and directed by Robiul Alam Robi.
 Individual episodes explore the psychoanalytic journey of the human mind.
 There are five episodes in this series.
-The first episode Moribar Holo Taar Shwaad premiered on 12 July 2021, and the last episode of the series Dwikhondito premiered on 12 August 2021 on Chorki.
+The first episode, Moribar Holo Taar Shwaad, premiered on 12 July 2021, and the last episode, Dwikhondito, on 12 August 2021 on OTT platform Chorki.

 The series has adopted four stories by Shibabrata Barman - Moribar Holo Tar Shwaad, Dwikhondito, Jagar Bela Holo (adapted to Mrs. Prohelika), and Television (adapted to Hello Ladies).
 And he wrote the fifth story Don't Write Me especially for this series.

 Unoloukik has been produced under the banner of Film Noir and Film Syndicate.
 Saleh Sobhan Auneem served as the producer and Mir Mukarram Hossain, Tanim Noor, Rumel Chowdhury were the executive producers.

 The screenwriting team consists of Neamoth Ullah Masum, Syed Ahmed Shawki, and Naseef Amin along with Shibabrata Barman and Robiul Alam Robi.

 Five cinematographers worked on the five episodes of Unoloukik, which is a rare feat in the Bangladeshi entertainment industry.
 They are - Kamrul Hasan Khosru, Tanveer Ahmed Shovon, Sumon Sarker, Ishtiaque Hossain, and Barkat Hossain Polash.